 The chapel became the lodge hall on September 1, 2019.
 The dining room and kitchen continue to function in the same fashion.
 It is available for the use of non-profit groups as well as the Masonic Fraternity.

 The large classroom over the kitchen and the adjacent office became a second lodge hall and DeMolay room.
 The basement classroom where the childcare is located continues in its same capacity.
-The classrooms above the chapel, which are no longer rented by the Penobscot Theatre Company, have been remodeled and become the Children’s Dyslexia Center.
+The classrooms above the chapel, which the Penobscot Theatre Company no longer rents, have been remodeled and become the Children’s Dyslexia Center.

 One of the two rooms off the lodge hall will be a Masonic library and museum.
 The other is a preparation room and storage for the two Blue Lodges.
 The rest of the building will be used as storage for the other Masonic bodies’ equipment and regalia.

-There was some cosmetic work to be done and a few repairs to the exterior of the building to make it perfect.
-The biggest job was the chapel’s renovation to a lodge hall and the installation of the Children’s Dyslexia Center.
+There was some cosmetic work to be done and a few repairs to the building’s exterior to make it perfect.
+The chapel’s renovation was the most critical job to a lodge hall and the Children’s Dyslexia Center’s installation.
 They also had to install a new electrical entrance.

 At present, there are five Blue Lodges, the York, Scottish Rite Bodies, a chapter of the Order of Eastern Star, the DeMolay, two churches, the Rotary Club, and a Boy Scout Explorer Post meeting regularly.
 The basement classroom area is rented to a private daycare.
 The building is well-used and functional.